mohamedsubail-git/SSB-SC-AM-MODULATOR-AND-DEMODULATOR-USING-SCILAB-T1-M4-ODD/README.md

 ### 2. Generate Signals:

-* **Message Signal:** The baseband signal that will be modulated.
+* **Message Signal:** A sinusoidal signal that will be modulated.
-* **Carrier Signal:** A high-frequency signal used for modulation.
+* **Carrier Signal:** A high-frequency sinusoidal signal used for modulation.
-* **Analytic Signal:** Constructed using the Hilbert transform to get the in-phase and quadrature components.

-### 3. SSBSC Modulation:
+### 3. DSBSC Modulation:

-* **Modulated Signal:** Create the SSBSC signal using the in-phase and quadrature components, modulated by the carrier.
+* **Modulated Signal:** Multiply the message signal by the carrier signal to produce the DSBSC signal.

-### 4. SSBSC Demodulation:
+### 4. DSBSC Demodulation:

-* **Mixing:** Multiply the SSBSC signal with the carrier to retrieve the message signal.
+* **Multiplication:** Multiply the modulated signal by the carrier signal to get the product of the message signal with itself (i.e., the original message signal plus high-frequency components).
-* **Low-pass Filtering:** Apply a low-pass filter to remove high-frequency components and recover the original message signal.
+* **Low-pass Filtering:** Apply a Butterworth low-pass filter to remove the high-frequency components and recover the original message signal.

 ### 5. Visualization:

-Plot the message signal, carrier signal, SSBSC modulated signal, and the recovered signal after demodulation.
+Plot the message signal, carrier signal, DSBSC modulated signal, and the recovered signal after demodulation.

 ---